lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Construct SUITES_I complying with the definition in {{asym-msg1-form}}}, and furthermore:
    * The Initiator MUST select its most preferred cipher suite, conditioned on what it can assume to be supported by the Responder.
-   * The selected cipher suite (i.e. the last cipher suite in SUITES_I) MAY be different between sessions, e.g., based on previous error messages (see next bullet), but all cipher suites which are more preferred by I than the selected cipher suite MUST be included in SUITES_I.
+   * The selected cipher suite (i.e., the last cipher suite in SUITES_I) MAY be different between sessions, e.g., based on previous error messages (see next bullet), but all cipher suites which are more preferred by I than the selected cipher suite MUST be included in SUITES_I.
    * If the Initiator previously received from the Responder an error message with error code 2 containing SUITES_R (see {{wrong-selected}}) which indicates cipher suites supported by the Responder, then the Initiator SHOULD select its most preferred supported cipher suite among those (bearing in mind that error messages are not authenticated and may be forged).
    * The Initiator MUST NOT change the supported cipher suites and the order of preference in SUITES_I based on previous error messages.